 The Arizona Science Center features the futuristic architecture of Antoine Predock and aims to turn science into something fun for kids.
-Permanent exhibits include Evans Family Skycycle, Forces of Nature, Get Charged Up, Making Sense of your Dollars and Cents and Solarville.
+Permanent exhibits include Evans Family Skycycle, Forces of Nature, Get Charged Up, My Digital World and Solarville.
 Take in the clear night sky or the fantastic laser light show under the dome of the Dorrance Planetarium or if that doesn't work for you, watch a film in the Irene P. Flinn Theater with its five-story-high IMAX screen.
-Its not all for kids though as the many interactive exhibits have grown ups asking questions too.
+It's not all for kids though as the many interactive exhibits have grown-ups asking questions too.
 Drop by for a fun, family day out.

 The Valley Youth Theatre is an award-winning establishment located in Downtown Phoenix.
 The place boasts an environment that perfectly contributes to children's cultural growth.
 They manage to instill love for the performing arts in children of all ages by involving them in every aspect of a production.
 Children from the ages of 3 to 19 can develop their stage skills here and maybe even make a career out of it such as previous students Emma Stone and Jordin Sparks.
 Check website for schedules and more.

 This fully restored home from 1901 exhibits toys, trinkets and dolls of years gone by.
 Located in Historic Heritage Square, this red brick structure was formerly known as the Stevens house.
 Apart from doll houses, miniature spaces resembling a pharmacy, candy store and hat shop make an interesting part of the museum.
 You can even purchase a gift item to take home with you.
 Also part of the Heritage Square, visit the Rosson House located nearby for more Victorian treasures.